Biotech Outsourcing Strategies cmc

 Read Profile...

-Christian G Houghton holds a masters degree in chemical engineering from the Danish Technical University.
+Christian G Houghton holds a master’s degree in chemical engineering from the Danish Technical University.

 Dr Signe Maria Christensen, Outsourcing Manager,